stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 There are several approaches that can be used to render multiple cube instances.

-The simplest approach uses the built-in `gl_InstanceIndex` variable in the vertex shader to index into a hard-coded array.
+The simplest uses the built-in `gl_InstanceIndex` variable in the vertex shader to index into a hard-coded array.

 First the draw command is modified to render four instances: